wearsunscreen/viple/README.md

 * The first swap will allow act like a swap if there are triples on the board even if the swap does not create a triple.

 ## To Do
+* flappybird clamp bird to screen
-* flappybird for level 2
+* flappybird have its own rng to repeat level
+* flappy bird end level.
 * bricks 1 and 2 using function pointers for polymorphism
 * Level description
 ** to introduce a level